József Hild

 József Hild (born Josef Hild, 8 December 1789 – 6 March 1867) was a Hungarian-German architect.
 One of the major exponents of neoclassical architecture of the time, he played an important part in the remodelling of Pest during the so-called reform era (early 19th century).

 Life and career

-Hild gained an early interest in architecture through his father, also a Bohemian architect, and studied at the Vienna Academy while working for the Esterhazy family.
+Hild gained an early interest in architecture through his father, János Hild, a Bohemian construction engineer, and was on building sites beside his father at a very young age.
+József attended the Piarists’ grammar school, and then studied at the Academy of Fine Arts Vienna while working as court architect for the Esterhazy family.
 There he worked under Charles de Moreau in Kismarton and Vienna.
 Following his father's death in 1811, he interrupted his studies but applied to become a master builder which was granted pending he gain further experience.
-This lead him to travelling to Italy, where he completed further studies in Naples, Rome, Florence and Milan.
+This lead him to traveling to Italy in 1816, where he completed further studies in Naples, Rome, Florence and Milan.
 After returning home in the 1820s he slowly built up a reputation which was to culminate in the rebuilding of Pest following the floods of 1838.
-In 1844 he became a master builder and from 1845 was appointed city architect of Pest.
+He was so busy that it was not until 1844 he completed the requirements to become a master builder; from 1845 to 1861 he was city architect of Pest.

+Ascension Cathedral in Szatmárnémeti (today Satu Mare, Romania) was built between 1830 and 1837 according to plans by Hild, using parts of the former baroque cathedral.
+In 1831 archbishop Ladislaus Pyrker of Eger commissioned Hild to design the Cathedral.
+In 1839 he was placed in charge of the construction of the Primatial Basilica of the Assumption of the Blessed Virgin Mary and St Adalbert in Esztergom.
+In 1851 construction first began on Saint Stephen's Basilica under Hild's supervision.

+In 1835 Teleki castle in Gyömrő burnt down.
+On the base of the former castle Count Sámuel Teleki had the new neo-classicist castle constructed according to the plans of József Hild.

+One of his students was Frigyes Feszl.